clayne/hacktical-c/malloc2/README.md

 ## Composable Memory Allocators - Part 2
 Welcome back to memory allocator land.
 We now have enough features in place to design more interesting allocators.
-Before we're done, my goal is to share enough examples of what's possible for you to start dreaming up your own designes.
+Before we're done, the goal is to share enough examples of what's possible for you to start dreaming up your own designs.

 ### Recycling
 Recycling memory is a common requirement for allocators, we'll design the feature as a separate allocator that can be conveniently added at any point in a pipeline.
-A multi-`struct hc_set` ordered by allocation size is used to recycle allocations.
+A multi-`struct hc_set` ordered by allocation size is used to track allocations.

 ```C
 struct hc_memo_alloc {